walteryu/e63-final/01_introduction.md

 This study analyzes the households, trips and vehicles tables of the NHTS dataset to evaluate commute trends by census division.
 Specifically, the tables were analyzed to evaluate average commute distance and time.

+### NHTS Machine Learning

+ML summary here...

 ### Tools and Process

 The tools and process listed below were used to analyze data and provide recommendations:

 1. Jupyter Notebook - Exploratory data analysis and visualization were completed using this notebook.
+2. Apache Spark and Spark ML - Modules used to develop analysis from 2017 NHTS Data Challenge.
-2. Python Modules - The modules listed below will need to be installed in order to run this notebook:
+3. Python Modules - The modules listed below will need to be installed in order to run this notebook.

   * Pandas
   * NumPy
   * SciPy
   * Seaborn
   * Matplotlib
-  * StatsModels
-  * Scikit-Learn
+  * PySpark (Spark ML)